Whether you’re trying to lose weight, maintain your current weight, or just “tone-up,” muscle mass is more important than you think.

 While maintaining your weight, it can feel like you’re bound to the cardio machines and food scale by heavy, immovable chains.

-You make sure you hit the gym like a good little soldier and watch every calorie that crosses your lips.
+You make sure you hit the gym like a good little soldier, and you watch every calorie that crosses your lips.

 The number on the scale rose 2 lbs in 2 days?
 WTF!?
-I bet it was that piece of bacon I let myself nibble on this weekend.
+I bet it was that bacon I let myself have this weekend.
 (That’s most likely water weight, by the way.)
 Upon conclusion of your Monday morning freak-out you vow to dedicate an extra 30 minutes to the elliptical today.

 The act of resistance training causes muscle growth.
-So, the majority of extra calories you allow yourself from time to time would go more toward muscle-building than fat gain.
+So, the majority of extra calories you allow yourself from time to time goes more toward muscle-building than fat gain.

 Muscle mass is also more metabolically active than fat.
-More muscle means more fat burning.
+More muscle means more fat burning potential.
 Though it may be marginal, who wouldn’t want an added bonus like that?

-Building or maintaining muscle mass through weight training can free you from the cardio-and-calorie-counting prison you find yourself in.
+Building or maintaining muscle mass through weight training can free you from the cardio-and-calorie-counting prison you’ve put yourself in.